Global Missions

 Be an international missionary without leaving Short Pump!
 Our shoebox gifts will be used by local churches worldwide to share God’s love and the Good News to children in need, changing lives and communities with the power of the Gospel.
 Here's how you can help:

-• Come pack shoeboxes at the packing party on Sunday, October 29 from 5:00-6:30 pm in the fellowship hall.
+• Come pack shoeboxes at the packing party in the fall!.
+Watch for date and time..

 Missionaries Supported by Shady Grove Around the World